 Extend your Mississippi road trip

-After exploring the Mississippi Coast, it’s time to turn inland.
-Here are a couple of road trip itineraries to extend your trip.
+If 3 days in MS aren’t enough, here are a couple of road trip itineraries to extend your trip.

 Visit the Mississippi Delta on a foodie road trip that’s filled with delicious eating.